The Extra Point Yaoyan

 While these two points are at the same relative location, they are at a different depth (thus, the ‘superficial’ and ‘deep’ vectors).
 And, more importantly, they are each part of a different myofascial sinew channel (jingjin).
 The iliocostalis is part of a myofascial plane of tissue that starts at the lateral foot with the abductor digiti minimi and has connections with the following myofascial structures; the gastrocnemius muscle, superficial hamstring muscles (the biceps femoris long head and the semitendinosus), sacrotuberous ligament and posterior sacral fascia, and the erector spinae muscle group which the iliocostalis is part of.
 It is relatively easy to see that this myofascial plane comprises the Urinary Bladder sinew channel.

-The quadratus lumborum is a bit more interesting from a sinew channel perspective.
+The quadratus lumborum is a bit more interesting from a channel sinews perspective.
 It is a back muscle and needs to be palpated (and needled) at the back; yet, anatomically, it is really quite a central muscle and is part of a myofascial plane which is much more yin in nature.
 This plane begins in the deep plantar surface of the foot with the lumbricals and flexor digitorum longus, and has connections with the following myofascial structures: the adductor muscles (adductor longus, brevis, gracilis, and pectineus), iliopsoas, quadratus lumborum, and the 12th rib attachment of the diaphragm.
 If you follow the iliacus, you will see that it shares fascia with the quadratus lumborum.
 The quadratus lumborum attaches to the 12th rib and shares fascial connections through the periosteum to the 12th rib attachments of the diaphragm.
 Again, this is much more of a yin layer and is part of the Liver sinew channel.

 Classically, the Liver sinew channel does not extend above the groin.
 But, from the description above, it can be seen that this continuous myofascial plane reaches and connects with the quadratus lumborum.
 And, as we observe and teach in Sports Medicine Acupuncture, Liver channel points, especially ligou LIV-5, influences this muscle.